paypal-examples/ideal/README.md

 **Loading the JavaScript SDK**

-The sdk requires the following query params to be configured when loaded to accept ideal payments
+The sdk requires the following query params to be configured on the script src to accept ideal payments.

 | **Param**   |       **Value**     |
 |----------|:-------------:|